5 Steps to Get STEM Funding

 4. Partner with Other Agencies

 Many organizations are looking to offer STEM programming, and they may be interested to partner with you to offer programming at your school.
-Some national organizations to consider are Girls Inc, YMCA, Boys and Girls Club, and the place I (Natasha) work, Communities In Schools.
+Some national organizations to consider are Girls Inc, YMCA, Boys and Girls Club, and the place I (Natasha) worked, Communities In Schools.
 These organizations often run after school programming through 21st Century Learning Grants and may have opportunities to add STEM activities.

 5. Focus on Outcomes